AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/apiReview/msal-browser.api.md

 export { AzureCloudInstance }

 export { AzureCloudOptions }

+// Warning: (ae-missing-release-tag) "BaseOperatingContext" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export abstract class BaseOperatingContext {
+    constructor(config: Configuration);
+    // (undocumented)
+    protected available: boolean;
+    // (undocumented)
+    protected browserEnvironment: boolean;
+    // Warning: (ae-incompatible-release-tags) The symbol "config" is marked as @public, but its signature references "BrowserConfiguration" which is marked as @internal
+    //
+    // (undocumented)
+    protected config: BrowserConfiguration;
+    // Warning: (ae-incompatible-release-tags) The symbol "getConfig" is marked as @public, but its signature references "BrowserConfiguration" which is marked as @internal getConfig(): BrowserConfiguration;
+    abstract getId(): string;
+    getLogger(): Logger;
+    abstract getModuleName(): string;
+    abstract initialize(): Promise<boolean>;
+    // (undocumented)
+    isAvailable(): boolean;
+    // (undocumented)
+    isBrowserEnvironment(): boolean;
+    // (undocumented)
+    protected logger: Logger;
+    // (undocumented)
+    protected static loggerCallback(level: LogLevel, message: string): void;
+}

 // Warning: (ae-missing-release-tag) "blockAcquireTokenInPopups" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //